rccreager/hideface/README.md

     git clone https://github.com/rccreager/hideface.git
     cd hideface
-    source built/apt_get.sh
+    source build/apt_get.sh
     python3 -m venv build/hideface_env
     source build/hideface_env/bin/activate
     pip3 install -r build/requirements.txt

 ## Running a Test Attack

-For a test and example of how this package works, run `example_attack.py`, which will test 100 images from a subset of the WIDER-FACE dataset:
+For a test and example of how this package works, run `example_attack.py`, which will test 25 images (1 attack test each) from a subset of the WIDER-FACE dataset:

     python3 example_attack.py